France

 Payment of tax

-Currently, for companies that have gross income in excess of EUR 250 million, the last down-payment is assessed on the basis of the estimated taxable income of the present year.
-This instalment plus the three previous ones should represent 95% or 98% of the CIT due on profits of the current year (95% for taxpayers with a revenue between EUR 250 million and EUR 1 billion and 98% for those with revenue in excess of EUR 1 billion).
-This leads to an anticipated payment of CIT.
+Currently, for companies with a revenue in excess of EUR 250 million, the last down-payment is assessed on the basis of the estimated taxable income of the current year.
+This last instalment plus the three previous ones should represent 95% or 98% of the CIT due on profits of the current year (95% for taxpayers with a revenue between EUR 250 million and EUR 1 billion and 98% for those with revenue in excess of EUR 1 billion).

 Interest and penalties